Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 let persistentStoreCoordinator = try createPersistentStoreCoordinator()

 {% endhighlight %}
-So now, back to our topic.

-So let's setup our main context:
+Now that we have our persistentStoreCoordinator, we create our main context:
 {% highlight swift %}
 let mainContext = NSManagedObjectContext(concurrencyType: .MainQueueConcurrencyType)
 mainContext.persistentStoreCoordinator = persistentStoreCoordinator

 {% endhighlight %}
-As we want to share data between contexts, let's create a child context for our background update:
+As we want to share data between the two contexts, we create a child context for our background update:
 {% highlight swift %}
 let childContext = NSManagedObjectContext(concurrencyType: .MainQueueConcurrencyType)
 childContext.parentContext = mainContext

 {% endhighlight %}
-Let's create a new entity in the child context as if it came from the server:
+Then, we create a new entity in the child context as if it came from the server[^1]:
 {% highlight swift %}
 let person = addPersonToContext(childContext, name: "John")

 {% endhighlight %}
-Now we save our content [^1]:
+Now we save our content[^2]:

-[^1]: Note that you should use `performBlock()` to execute calls on a `NSManagedObjectContext` to ensure that the correct thread is using it.
 {% highlight swift %}
 try childContext.save()

 {% endhighlight %}
-let's check that we have the new content in the main context using a fetch request:
+Let's check that we have the new content in the main context using a fetch request:
 {% highlight swift %}
 let results = try mainContext.executeFetchRequest(NSFetchRequest(entityName: "Person"))
 if let createdPerson = results.first as?
 Person {